uio-carpentry/organisational/meetings/agenda_points_living_document.md

     - discussed already in 2022: we would like to know who is attending our courses, see [221213 board meeting minutes](https://github.com/uio-carpentry/organisational/blob/master/meetings/221213_board_meeting.md)
 - Discuss/fill instructor spots before they "time out" (When is the next deadline?
 June?)
 - CarpetryCon: reconsider again in 2025
 - Status course credits/teaching certificate (see [221213 board meeting minutes](https://github.com/uio-carpentry/organisational/blob/master/meetings/221213_board_meeting.md), [230623 board meeting minutes](https://github.com/uio-carpentry/organisational/blob/master/meetings/230623_board_meeting.md)
+- 0 of 2 Centrally-Organised workshop(s).
+To schedule a workshop, please submit a workshop request form at least 2-3 months before your desired workshop date.
+Workshop benefits will be forfeited if they are not used before the end of the membership.